Six made-up words. One chant. A Filipino childhood game, now a card game.

 To be honest, we don't know.
 If we had to guess, the origin story would be: a random kid in some neighbourhood made up these words, taught them to a friend, and a whole generation grew up shouting nonsense at each other.
 If "brainrot" was already a thing back then, we'd call it that.

-Different blocks used different words; some played with "pak" or "buriki" or "chip".
+Different blocks used different words; some played with "pak" or "tempe" or "chip" or "reket".
 The rhyme is the only thing that travelled.

 This is our version